 Predictive models are not always set up as straightforward formulas.
 In some cases, software is used to allow a neural network (a network of computers designed to approximate the human brain) to analyze the data in a more refined way.
 An example of predictive modeling is in the field of spam filtering.
 Gmail uses an algorithmic model to make an educated guess about whether an incoming message should be marked as spam.

-Why predictive analytics are important
+Why predictive analytics is important

 You can use it for your entire business.
 Customer needs can be met more quickly and with less error.
 You can streamline your operations.
-You can use it to determine what individuals will do – customers and employees – as well as what organizations, will do – your own, affiliates, and competitors.
+You can use it to determine what individuals will do – customers and employees – as well as what organizations will do – your own, affiliates, and competitors.
 Overall, you won’t make many mistakes if your business is guided by a predictive model that is strong, versatile, and flexible.